SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1-prologue.markdown

 Educated scholars and professors in ancient Koine Greek reveal the word for ***only begotten*** to be <span style="font-weight:Bold;color:#00802b;">μονογενής</span>, transliterated as [monogenés](https://biblehub.com/greek/3439.htm), and pronounced [🔊 mon-og-en-ace'](https://youtu.be/DOnvb7dV-z0).
 It means <span style="font-style:italic;color:Green;">“unique,” “only,” or “one of its kind.”</span> and it comes from two Greek terms: <span style="font-style:italic;color:Green;">monos</span> meaning <span style="font-style:italic;color:Green;">“one”</span> and the noun <span style="font-style:italic;color:Green;">genes</span> which means <span style="font-style:italic;color:Green;">“kind” or “type.”</span>

-This is why over 100 scholars who translated the English Standard Version were justified in removing the traditional label of "only begotten Son" and going with the more literal "only Son".<sup>[[ESV/EXB/NET/NLT]](https://www.biblegateway.com/passage/?search=John%203:16&version=ESV;EXB;NET;NLT)</sup>
+This is why over 100 scholars who translated the English Standard Version were justified in removing the traditional label of "only begotten Son" and going with the more literal "only Son".<sup style="font-size:10px;">[[ESV/EXB/NET/NLT]](https://www.biblegateway.com/passage/?search=John%203:16&version=ESV;EXB;NET;NLT)</sup>

 > “For God so loved the world, that he gave his **only** Son, that whoever believes in him should not perish but have eternal life. &mdash; English Standard Version